October 21, 2024

 There are lots of training solutions for trash-eating dogs.
 But let's keep it simple.
 Remove the source of the problem.
 And the problem is not the dog.
 Put the trashcan somewhere Zach can't get to it.
 AND provide Zach with a richer daily life so he doesn't go looking for something to do.
 Consider a dog walker, doggy day care, interactive toys, and perhaps even another dog to keep him company.

 Understand your dog's motivation, body language, and responses to his environment and you can successfully address any issues you may have with him.
-Can you think of times when you may have misunderstood your dog?

 October 7, 2024